 Monetize an App the Right Way

 As you figure out the best way to monetize your app, ask yourself these questions.
 What draws users to your app?
 What differentiates your app from the others?
 Would customers be willing to pay for something on your app and for how much?
 What is the most important objective you are seeking?
 What are you trying to accomplish for your ideal app user?

-Browse your favorite apps and see what makes them great.
+Browse your favorite apps in the app store and see what makes them great.
 If your competitor has an app, evaluate it and see how you can improve it for your own business.
 Once you create an app with a great user experience, monetizing it will not be so hard.
 Maybe you have an idea but cannot bring it to life.
 SEO Design Chicago leads the charge when it comes to mobile application development.

 - How can an app make money?